nygctech/hudson/docs/index.md

  hudson is a computational pipeline for spatial analysis of tissue sections from multiplexed fluorescence imaging obtained from a converted Illumina HiSeq2500 sequencing system.
-It is developed by **Jagjit Singh, Kunal Pandit, and Rui Fu**.
+It is developed by **Jagjit Singh, Kunal Pandit, Rui Fu, and Sanja Vickovic**.

 <p align="justify ">
  Fluorescent Imaging is the visualization of fluorescent dyes or proteins as labels for molecular processes or structures.
 It enables a wide range of